How Reliable are Causal Probing Interventions?: Abstract

 \section{Abstract}

-Causal probing is an approach to interpreting foundation models, such as large language models, by training probes to recognize latent properties of interest from embeddings, intervening on probes to modify this representation, and analyzing the resulting changes in the model's behavior.
-While some recent works have cast doubt on the theoretical basis of several leading causal probing intervention methods, it has been unclear how to systematically and empirically evaluate their effectiveness in practice.
-To address this problem, we propose a general empirical analysis framework to evaluate the reliability of causal probing interventions, formally defining and quantifying two key causal probing desiderata: \emph{\maxy} (fully transforming the representation of the target property) and \emph{\miny} (minimally impacting other properties).
-Our formalism allows us to make the first direct comparisons between different families of causal probing methods ( e.g., linear vs. nonlinear or counterfactual vs. nullifying interventions).
-We conduct extensive experiments across several leading methods, finding that (1) there is an inherent tradeoff between these criteria, and no method is able to consistently satisfy both at once; and (2) across the board, nullifying interventions are always far less \max than counterfactual interventions, indicating that nullifying methods may not be an effective approach to causal probing.
+Causal probing aims to analyze foundation models by examining how intervening on their representation of various latent properties impacts their outputs.
+Recent works have cast doubt on the theoretical basis of several leading causal probing methods, but it has been unclear how to systematically evaluate the effectiveness of these methods in practice.
+To address this, we define two key causal probing desiderata: \emph{completeness} (how thoroughly the representation of the target property has been transformed) and \emph{selectivity} (how little non-targeted properties have been impacted).
+We find that there is an inherent tradeoff between the two, which we define as \emph{reliability}, their harmonic mean.
+We introduce an empirical analysis framework to measure and evaluate these quantities, allowing us to make the first direct comparisons between different families of leading causal probing methods (e.g., linear vs. nonlinear, or concept removal vs. counterfactual interventions).
+We find that: (1) all methods show a clear tradeoff between completeness and selectivity; (2) more complete and reliable methods have a greater impact on LLM behavior; and (3) nonlinear interventions are almost always more reliable than linear interventions.